cascroydon/LinkedList/README.md

 # LinkedList

-An example attempting to link two lists of different types.

-With line 18 commented out:

-    //LLs.AddLast(LLi);

-The program will compile and produce the output:
+To fix the error we can convert the lists to `LinkedList<object>`.

+This allows us to compile and run.
+However now our output is:

-    We have the following 2 items in the is the list.
+    We have the following 3 items in the is the list.
     Node's data is Dudeo
     Node's data is Smell

-However, if we attempt to join the lists with line 18 we get this error:

-    Program.cs(18,15): error CS1503: Argument 1: cannot convert from 'System.Collections.Generic.LinkedList<int>' to 'string'

-The compiler is complaining that it can't link the LinkedList containing int objects to a LinkedList containing string objects.
+    Node's data is System.Collections.Generic.LinkedList`1[System.Object]

+The line:

+    LLs.AddLast(LLi);

+Isn't joining lists `LLi` and `LLs` together, it's adding list `LLi` as an element to the end of list `LLs`. `LinkedList<object>` is also a type of `object` and is added like any other element.